stevetraut/samples/README.md

 ## api-baas

-The [`api-baas`](api-baas) directory contains three samples illustrating roughly the same functionality in the Apigee API BaaS product (slated for EOL in June 2019).
-Each sample is coded to use an API BaaS SDK supporting a particular mobile platform -- Android, IOS, and JavaScript.
+The [`api-baas`](api-baas) directory contains three samples, each illustrating roughly the same functionality in the Apigee API BaaS product ([slated for EOL](https://docs.apigee.com/release/notes/api-baas-eol) in June 2019).
+Each sample is coded to use a different API BaaS SDK supporting a mobile platform -- Android, IOS, and JavaScript.

-API BaaS is a NoSQL data store.
+API BaaS is backend-as-a-service designed to support mobile apps.
+It includes a NoSQL data store and other services such as push notifications and geolocation.
 The samples were designed to illustrate how you could use API BaaS as a backend by incorporating the SDKs into your mobile apps.

 These samples are snapshots from code I wrote in 2013; they each have later versions running on later SDKs.
-API BaaS lives on as the open source project [Usergrid](http://usergrid.apache.org/).
+A form of API BaaS lives on as the open source project [Usergrid](http://usergrid.apache.org/), from which API BaaS originated.

 ## extension-dev-kit

 The [`extension-dev-kit`](extension-dev-kit) directory contains code illustrating how to extend the WebLogic Workshop development environment.
+WebLogic Workshop was an IDE that began as a cockpit for building SOAP web services, and later supported building other kinds of J2EE components.

-Using the two kits, developers could develop custom artifacts (such as custom controls) or extend the WebLogic Workshop IDE, which was based on Java Swing.
+Using the two kits in the Extension Dev Kit, developers could develop custom components with which developers could build server-side apps, or could extend the WebLogic Workshop IDE, which was based on Java Swing.

 ## weblogic-workshop